Items that have been deleted can be seen by clicking the Deleted link.

 8.4A TITLE IV-E, General Title IV-E Requirements, AFDC Eligibility

 1.Section 108 (d) of the Personal Responsibility Work Opportunity Reconciliation Act (PRWORA) (as amended by the Balanced Budget Act of 1997, P.L.
 105-33) links eligibility for Federal foster care and adoption assistance to the Aid to Families with Dependent Children (AFDC) program as it was in effect on July 16, 1996.
 Section 401(a) of PRWORA limits Federal public benefits to "qualified aliens."
 The term "qualified alien" was not defined or in use on July 16, 1996.
-How are States to apply these two provisions?
+How are title IV-E agencies to apply these two provisions?

 2.Under the following circumstances, is the child eligible for title IV-E foster care?
 Aid to Families with Dependent Children (AFDC) eligibility for a child is based on incapacity of the parent.
 In the month following removal, the parent is no longer consider incapacitated.
 By the time of the twelve month eligibility redetermination, the family is no longer eligible for AFDC.
 What is the title IV-E status of the child?